 I am sure most of you are familiar with Teriyaki Sauce.
 The flavors are a cross between salty and sweet.

-This recipe is made with soy sauce, which brings the salty notes and brown sugar and some honey which brings the sweet.
+This Teriyaki Sauce made from scratch is made with soy sauce, which brings the salty notes and brown sugar and some honey which brings the sweet.
 The sauce also has some cider vinegar to balance it all out with a touch of acidic flavor.
 All in all the Sauce turns out perfect.

 Ingredients in the Sauce